mastershadow/roccatello.it/site/content/post/2022-location-intelligence.md

 You have a phenomenon and you need to find the origin.
 Every instance of the phenomena has its location, but data seems uncorrelated.
 How can you extract some insights in order to know more about the phenomena?
 Location intelligence suggests to start overlaying geospatial data, for instance roads, buildings, rivers, and to try to understand if there is some kind of correlation.
-For example, smelling reports alone seems uncorrelated but if you add a industrial sites overlay it may indicate that some  chemistry companies in the site is not managing waste correctly.
+For example, smelling reports alone seems uncorrelated but if you add an industrial sites overlay it may indicate that some  chemistry companies in the site is not managing waste correctly.

 # The business impact of Location Intelligence